gjcooper/VAULT/07_output/Processing in Preference.md

 # Introduction

-Much of attribute and option processing for preferential multiattribute choices has relied in aggreagate measures.
+Much of attribute and option processing for preferential multiattribute choices has relied in aggregate measures.

 When looking at individual differences between approaches one method used has been process tracing, typically using eye tracking, mouse movements or the order of revealed information